dpar39/clp-wasm/README.md

 ## Usage

 For a browser-based example, please look at the live demo.
+When running in a browser CLP code will run in a web worker to avoid blocking the UI thread.

 To install from NPM